Frege/frege-gradle-plugin/README.md

 - outputDir: defaults to `<projectRoot>/build/classes/main/frege`
 - compilerFlags: defaults to `['-O', '-make']`

 ### Added Tasks

 - **setupFrege**: Downloads the specified version of the Frege compiler.
 - **compileFrege**: All your `*.fr` files in `mainSourceDir` get compiled to `outputDir`.
 - **runFrege**: Runs the Frege module specified by `mainModule`.
 Alternatively you can also pass the main module by command line, e.g: `gradle runFrege --mainModule=my.mod.Name`.

+### Build Cache

+The `compileFrege` task supports incremental builds from build cache.
+Enable the build cache by setting `org.gradle.caching=true` in your `gradle.properites`.

 ## How to Contribute